-- 4. (1) A candidate for the degree shall be required to submit three copies of the thesis referred to in paragraph 3.
-(4) which shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-The candidate may submit also for examination any work he has published whether or not such work is related to the thesis. - (2) For each candidate there shall be at least two examiners, appointed by the Professorial Board on the recommendation of the Committee, one of whom, if possible shall be external to the University. - (3) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part in photostat or microfilm or other copying medium.
+- (2) For each candidate there shall be at least two examiners, appointed by the Professorial Board on the recommendation of the Committee, one of whom, if possible shall be external to the University. - (3) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part in photostat or microfilm or other copying medium. - 5.
+Having considered the examiners' reports the Committee shall recommend whether or not the candidate should be admitted to the degree.